Yearly Archives: 2025

 By Susan Wright, Co-Chair of the Together Women Rise Advocacy Group with RESULTS

-The Advocacy Chapter is working to defend foreign assistance funding.
-As they review the administration’s mega bill for the coming year, both the House and Senate proposals currently call for slashed funding and/or outright closure of almost all US foreign assistance programs, as well as deep cuts in domestic social programs such as Medicaid and SNAP.
+The Together Women Rise Advocacy Group with RESULTS is working to defend foreign assistance funding.
+As they review the Administration’s mega bill for the coming year, both the House and Senate proposals currently call for slashed funding and/or outright closure of almost all US foreign assistance.

-In our webinar on June 17th we heard remarkable and moving stories from our guest speaker, Laurel Fain, gleaned from her 24 years as a USAID health officer in countries in Africa and Asia.
-She discussed how local NGO and government workers are trying to continue their efforts after the abrupt halt of USAID programs.
-A continued supply of medicines, nutritional supplements and other goods such as bed nets to ward off malaria is what these workers need most urgently.
+In our webinar on June 17, we heard remarkable and moving stories from our guest speaker, Laurel Fain, gleaned from her 24 years as a USAID health officer in countries in Africa and Asia.
+Laurel discussed how local non-governmental organizations (NGOs) and government workers are trying to continue their efforts after the abrupt halt of USAID programs.
+A continued supply of medicines, nutritional supplements, and other goods, such as bed nets to ward off malaria, is what these workers need most urgently.

 Details